ARMmbed/mbed-mesh-api/README.md

 can close the connection by using the `disconnect`method.

 ### Supported mesh networking modes
-Supported mesh network modes are:

-* 6LoWPAN ND (neighbor discovery)
+Currently, only 6LoWPAN ND (neighbor discovery) mode is supported.

 ### Mesh socket
 The mbed mesh API cooperates with sockets in the [mbed mesh socket](https://github.com/ARMmbed/mbed-mesh-socket) module.